Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Honda's adorably retro Urban EV concept stole our hearts when it was revealed back in 2017.
 Thanks to a hugely positive response from the press and customers alike, Honda is now almost ready to put the car into production.

-The result of two years' develop, pictured above, has become softer and more rounded than the concept, but still looks striking and undeniably cute.
+The result of two years' development, pictured above, has become softer and more rounded than the concept, but still looks striking and undeniably cute.
 The car is all-electric but, because it is intended primarily for city use, has a modest range of around 125 miles.

 Although it has 'prototype' in its name, Honda says the car shown in Geneva is 98 percent representative of the final design, which will go on sale later this year.